 More than 25 years ago, Peabody College began a small interdisciplinary program that offered undergraduates a degree in Human and Organizational Development.
 Emeritus Professor Robert Innes, founder of the program, recalls that he only expected five or six students to be interested.
 Instead, some 20 undergraduates enrolled, and interest in the program has continued to exceed expectations every year since.
 Human and Organizational Development (HOD) is now one of the largest undergraduate majors at Vanderbilt.

-Others enter graduate programs or professional programs in community development, business, counseling, divinity, education, health promotion, human resource development, law, or medicine.
+Others enter graduate programs or professional programs in business, law, medicine, community development, education, counseling, divinity, and health promotion.

 Graduates write us with comments such as these: